composer/composer/doc/01-basic-usage.md

 ## Packagist

-[Packagist](http://packagist.org/) is the main composer repository.
-A composer repository is basically a package source: a place where you can get packages from.
+[Packagist](http://packagist.org/) is the main Composer repository.
+A Composer repository is basically a package source: a place where you can get packages from.
 Packagist aims to be the central repository that everybody uses.
 This means that you can automatically `require` any package that is available